 9. Jordan, LeadSimple – on Closing Owners:

-Fourandhalf Note: Download the Art of the Sale: A Process for Property Managers and get your sales process squared away using vetted industry best practices.
+Fourandhalf Note: Download The Art of Winning the Sale: A Sales Process for Property Managers and get your sales process squared away using vetted industry best practices.

 10. Jock, Alliance Property Management – on Fast Growth:

 Our company has grown 30 percent in the last two years by belonging to great property management associations like NARPM and investing in our property management marketing strategies.
-That means spending money on a great website, blogging, Google AdWords, working with good marketing partners, and being quick to respond to leads.
+That means spending money on a great website, blogging, Google Ads, working with good marketing partners, and being quick to respond to leads.
 Building a reputation is really important; you want people to know about you before you talk to them.
-So, invest in creating a great brand.
+So, invest in creating a great brand for your property management company.